eloitanguy/ot_bar/README.md

 # Optimal Transport Barycenters

-this repository provides code for the fixed-point approach to OT barycenters with arbitrary cost functions.
+This repository provides code for the fixed-point approach to OT barycenters with arbitrary cost functions.

+The main function to use in practice is `ot_bar.solvers.solve_OT_barycenter_fixed_point` which solves the OT barycentre problem using the (barycentric) fixed-point method.

 To install required packages: